pmbauer/ansible-tarsnap/README.md

   - An ansible role for operating tarsnap backups
   - An [ansible-pull] compatible playbook for standalone installations.

-The roll downloads sources for, verifies the gpg-encrypted sha signature, compiles, and installs [Tarsnap].
+The role downloads sources for, verifies the gpg-encrypted sha signature, compiles, and installs [Tarsnap].
 **Batteries included**: [tarsnapper], cron job, shell wrapper, and [logrotate] policy.

 ## version